-Pinnacle Prep’s standards for tutors are unrelenting – we expect the utmost from our tutors, because we want our students to achieve incomparable results.
-And they do – Pinnacle Prep students’ average improvement is over 360 points, and 95% of our students improve by 100 points or more in at least one section.
+Pinnacle Prep’s standards for tutors are unrelenting — we expect the utmost from our tutors, because we want our students to achieve incomparable results.
+And they do: Pinnacle Prep students’ average improvement is over 260 points, and nearly 90% of our students improve by 100 points or more in at least one section.

 Because our tutors have such impressive academic track records, standardized test tutoring often leads to academic tutoring.
 Please call our office to inquire about academic subject support.

 Peter earned master’s degrees from both Columbia University and University College London.
 He’s passionate about tutoring and loves helping students reach their potential.
 He has a tremendous ability to find creative ways to explain concepts and motivate his students.
 Outside of tutoring, he also brings that same creativity to his internationally acclaimed work as a theater director.

 Geoff graduated with a B.S. in astrophysics from Brown University, where he studied black holes for his undergraduate thesis.
 He is currently in medical school pursuing his M.D. at Case Western.
 Geoff enjoys making his tutoring sessions as fun and interesting as possible, and is always looking for ways to cater to each student’s unique learning style.
 When not tutoring, Geoff can be found running in the park, watching soccer, or relaxing with a good book.